-Mixing and mastering music in your studio requires right gear.
-Many argue that it’s impossible to mix using headphones but it didn’t stop professional musicians and engineers from doing that.
-Headphones also help in exposing tiny details which you might not be able to identify on speakers due to interference.
+Mixing and mastering music in your studio requires right gear and if you compromise on audio equipment it could ruin everything.
 In the industry which depends entirely on the audio quality, you don’t have any choice but to go for the best headphones for mixing and mastering.
 Although you might want to go for the best but the thing which is worth considering is what is best for you in 2020?
 Well, I’m going to share an ultimate guide of what you should be looking for at the end and how you can choose the right gear for your set-up.